Viborg FF

 Viborg Fodsports Forening (lit.
-'Viborg Footsport Association'), also known as Viborg FF or VFF for short, is a Danish professional football club based in the Central Jutland city of Viborg.
-They compete in the Danish Superliga, the top tier of Danish football.
-Nicknamed De Grønne (The Greens), the club was originally founded on 1 April 1896.
-After more than 100 years of existence, the club won their first and only major trophy in 2000, lifting the Danish Cup.
+'Viborg Footsport Association'), also referred to as Viborg FF or simply VFF, is a Danish association football club based in the Central Jutland city of Viborg.
+The club currently competes in the Danish Superliga, the highest league of the Danish football league system.
+Nicknamed De Grønne, the club was founded on 1 April 1896.
+As of the end of their 2025–26 season, the club's only trophies are the 1999–2000 Danish Cup and the 2000 Danish Super Cup.

+After originally playing their football matches at Eksercerpladsen, Viborg moved into their current stadium, Energi Viborg Arena, in 1931.
+Following the stadium's reconstruction in the early 2000s, the current capacity is 10,000.